F-POD Training

 How long are the dolphin visits?

-Set the appropriate species filter and chose 1 or 5minute time units for 'residency time'.
+Set the appropriate species filter and chose 1 or 5 minute time units for 'residency time'.

 Marking and editing trains